 Model Answer 1:

 However, financial education comprises lessons that enable an individual to make informed and effective decisions with all of his financial resources.
-If the schools incorporate financial education into its curriculum, then pupils can learn how to budget, how to use a credit card, how to save, how to avoid debt and so forth.
-Similarly, the parents can teach their children a good lesson by providing real-life experience.
-That is to say that the parents can share some financial responsibilities with their children.
+If the schools incorporate financial education into their curriculum, then pupils can learn how to budget, how to use a credit card, how to save, how to avoid debt and so forth.
+Similarly, parents can teach their children a good lesson by providing real-life experiences.
+That is to say that parents can share some financial responsibilities with their children.
 For example, my parents give me some pocket money and also give me the freedom to make my budget on my own.
-Consequent, I learned two great lessons – we should spend what we can afford and how to avoid the pitfall of unplanned expenditure.
+Consequently, I learned two great lessons – we should spend what we can afford and how to avoid the pitfall of unplanned expenditure.

 Model Answer 2:

 Money management is a skill that determines the degree of success of fresh graduates in many cases.
-This is why educationalists and parents are so concerned about the modern youths’ precipitation with their skills of managing their finances.
-This essay examines why so many adolescences, after their high school, lack the skill as well as how to reverse the scenario.
+This is why educationalists and parents are so concerned about the modern youths’ precipitation with their skills in managing their finances.
+This essay examines why so many adolescents, after high school, lack the skill as well as how to reverse the scenario.

 When we talk about modern youths who are so fond of freedom and luxury, we can visualise the caring yet oblivious parents.
 They work really hard to ensure a safe life for their children but hide the reality away.
-These parents should let their children know how the money comes in and why it is important to effectively manage one’s finance from the early stages of life.
+These parents should let their children know how they earn money and why it is important to effectively manage one’s finance from the early stages of life.
 Due to this inclination, young people remain unaware of a very fundamental skill – money management.
-It is scientifically proved that someone’s basic character is shaped at an early stage of life and the way someone is educated at home greatly influence the future.
+It is scientifically proven that someone’s basic character is shaped at an early stage of life and the way someone is educated at home greatly influences the future.
 So to have a better young generation who knows how to effectively manage money, parents should teach the fundamentals of finance management at home and reveal how hard they work to make money.